swapnesh839/three-vrm/docs/migration-guide-1.0.md

 I have already used this in the example above but there is a utility function called `VRMUtils.rotateVRM0`.

-In VRM1.0, the facing direction of the model has been changed from Y- to Y+.
+In VRM1.0, the facing direction of the model has been changed from Z- to Z+.

 `VRMUtils.rotateVRM0` rotates the VRM model if the VRM is VRM0.0 and faces backward.